Global mathematics histories and futures

 - decolonisation of undergraduate courses in mathematical sciences,

-- unprecedented ethical issues, the potential and risks of AI in mathematics education and research.
+- unprecedented ethical issues, the potential and risks of AI in mathematics higher education and research.

 The program of this research workshop and winter school may include keynote speakers on mathematics histories and the frontiers and futures of their research, expert lectures on diverse mathematical topics of broad interest, and moderated discussion sessions.

-Target participants include mathematics research students, early career researchers, university educators and senior researchers, and industry practitioners.
-Minimum mathematics prerequisite is completion of first-year mathematics to high standard.
+Target participants include mathematics research students (postgrad and undergrad/honours), early career researchers, university educators and senior researchers, and industry practitioners.
+Minimum mathematics level assumed is completion of first-year mathematics.
 Lectures and Keynotes will be pitched at 3-4th year undergraduate and beginning postgraduate levels.
-At least one public lecture will be given, accessible to a general audience.

 This will be a fully accessible, friendly, informal and inclusive event.
 We welcome and value contributions from all participants.
-This website will be updated; meanwhile please get in touch to express interest or ask questions!
-We are aiming to offer some financial support to mathematics undergraduate and postgraduate (Masters, M.Phil, PhD) students and early-career researchers from Australia, NZ Aotearoa, PNG, Timor-Leste, and Pacific Islands Nations.
-If you would like to be considered, please contact us by e-mail with your cv/transcripts and brief letter of recommendation from your academic supervisor or lecturer.
-Note that support is limited, and there may be costs that we cannot cover, such as visa and insurance costs.
+We may offer support to mathematics undergraduate and postgraduate (Masters, M.Phil, PhD) students and early-career researchers from Australia, NZ Aotearoa, PNG, Timor-Leste, and Pacific Islands Nations.

 Convenor